internetarchive/wayback-machine-webextension/TESTING_GUIDE.md

 ## Updating Dependencies ##

-Github's Dependabot may alert potential security issues in dependencies.
+GitHub's Dependabot may alert potential security issues in dependencies.

 To view and fix these issues: